 Now onto some completely useless terms!
 Don’t take any of the following too seriously:

-The following terms aren’t super helpful, but they can give you a bit of guidance when you’re trying to choose the healthiest eggs:
+The following terms aren’t super helpful, but they can give you a bit more guidance than the terms above when you’re trying to choose the healthiest eggs:

 Non GMO Project Verified: This means the hens aren’t given feed with GMOs in it, but it doesn’t indicate anything about how the hens were treated or what they were fed instead.

-Omega-3: This healthy fat is good, so this label is a good thing, right?
+Omega-3 Enriched: This healthy fat is good, so this label is a good thing, right?
 Not so fast.
-Omega-3’s aren’t found naturally in eggs, so this means that hens are being given feed that has flaxseed or fish oil in it, meaning they’re not eating what they would eat in nature.
+Omega-3’s aren’t found naturally in a hen’s diet, so this means that hens are being given feed that has flaxseed or fish oil in it, meaning they’re not eating what they would eat in nature.

 No antibiotics used: The USDA organic label already prohibits antibiotics, so we’re not getting a lot of new information here.

-The Bottom Line: Finding the Healthiest Eggs of All
+The WellBe Takeaway: How to Choose the Healthiest Eggs of All